Stocks Push Higher As Investors Track China, US Data - UrduPoint

 A summit between Xi and President Joe Biden has also been flagged.

-The euro also got a boost from European Central Bank president Christine Lagarde, who said at the forum on Tuesday that it was "unlikely" policymakers could state soon when interest rates had peaked -- and pledged yet another hike in July for the eurozone.
+The euro also got a boost from European Central Bank president Christine Lagarde, who said at the forum on Tuesday that it was "unlikely" policymakers could state soon when interest rates had peaked.
+She also pledged yet another hike in July for the eurozone.

-In Asian trading, Hong Kong and Shanghai stocks rose after Li's speech boosted sentiment.

-European stocks closed with modest gains, while Wall Street's major indices were higher in late morning trading.

 Oil prices fell further, with tensions over the political situation in Russia and its potential impact on supply outweighed by concerns that further interest rate hikes could depress demand.